Texas HIPAA Training Requirements

 The maximum financial penalty is $1.5 million per year in cases where there has been a pattern of noncompliance.

 The second of the two Texas HIPAA laws is the Texas Identity Theft Enforcement and Protection Act.
 This law is Texas’ data breach notification law.
-It applies to people and entities in Texas, that own or license computerized data in the form of “sensitive personal information.”
-The law also applies to any entity or person outside of Texas that manages, maintains, and uses sensitive personal information that is owned or stored in Texas.
+It applies to people and entities in Texas that own or license computerized data in the form of “sensitive personal information.”
+The law also applies to any entity or person outside of Texas that manages, maintains, and uses sensitive personal information owned or stored in Texas.
 Any person who violates the Act may be liable for civil monetary penalties.

-What is “Sensitive Personal Information” Under the Texas Data Breach Notification Law?
+Sensitive Personal Information Under the Texas Data Breach Notification Law

 “Sensitive Personal Information” consists of an individual’s first name or first initial and last name in combination with any one (or more) of the following items:

-- Social Security Number;
+- Social Security Number

-- Driver license number or government-issued ID number;
+- Driver license number or government-issued ID number

-- Bank account number;
+- Bank account number

-- Credit or debit card number; or
+- Credit or debit card number

-- The security codes of those credit or debit cards.
+- The security credit or debit cards